PrakritigitHUB/M1_LibraryManagementSystem/1_Requirements/README.md

 ### Strengths

-a) Simple & Easy to use.
+* Simple & Easy to use.
-b) Increased Library management.
+* Increased Library management.
-c) Highly Secure, Scalable & Reliable.
+* Highly Secure, Scalable & Reliable.
-d) Mobile Access.
+* Mobile Access.

 ### Weakness

-a) The data stored is prone to cyber attacks like hacking.
+* The data stored is prone to cyber attacks like hacking.
-b) Costly and Expensive.
+* Costly and Expensive.
-c) Require high-speed internet connectivity.
+* Require high-speed internet connectivity.
-d) Risk of computer virus.
+* Risk of computer virus.

 ## Opportunities
 * The Library Management System can be used outward in spaces which it didn’t inhabit before, such as reading lists repositories, learning systems, research data management,etc.